 TOM – We’re performing for people.
 It’s not a gig, it’s a show.
 We find it strange that bands can play a gig in the same clothes they did the sound check in.
 And we’re old and it means we’re ready for bed when the show’s over.

-ROB – I think being in a uniform gives you a sort of strange confidence that you don’t have if you rock up in jeans and a t-shirt.
-It’s like when you’re wearing a mask, you can be a bit sillier because you’re playing a character.
+ROB – I think being in a uniform gives you a strange confidence that you don’t have if you rock up in jeans and a t-shirt.
+It’s like you’re wearing a mask.
+You can be a bit sillier because you’re playing a character.
 Once we get the pyjamas on, we’re All Hail Hyena.
 It’s still us, but with the saturation turned up 20%.

 Rob wasn’t there when the band started.
 When and how did he join?